ScudderSaul/Interpreter2022/ReadMe.txt

 A versiopn of Forth written durring 1999-2022 by Saul Scudder.
-I have modifed removed outdated use restrictions.
+I have removed outdated use restrictions.

 The primary c++ source is in codeelement.cpp and codeelement.h